 When upgrading, adding load, changing attachment point, or performing maintenance on an existing overhead service entrance, the customer shall first contact the Company's Customer Contact Center for guidance and applicable fees.
-Qualified electricians may be permitted to disconnect/reconnect overhead single-phase 400-amp or less service drops at the weatherhead with local Company approval.
-The qualified electrician shall contact the Company to determine which connectors are approved.
-Electricians are not permitted to disconnect/reconnect underground service laterals.
+Qualified electricians, or contractors are not permitted to disconnect/reconnect overhead service drops or underground service laterals.
 All overhead and underground electrical upgrades shall be inspected prior to reconnection (refer to Section 3.9).